stadiamaps/stadiamaps-api-py/docs/GeocodingApi.md

     boundary_rect_max_lat = 3.4 # float | The maximum latitude component of a search bounding box.
 NOTE: Requires all other boundary.rect parameters to be specified. (optional) boundary_rect_max_lon = 3.4 # float | The maximum longitude component of a search bounding box.
 NOTE: Requires all other boundary.rect parameters to be specified. (optional) boundary_circle_lat = 3.4 # float | The latitude of the center of a circle to limit the search to.
 NOTE: Requires boundary.circle.lon. (optional) boundary_circle_lon = 3.4 # float | The longitude of the center of a circle to limit the search to.
-NOTE: Requires boundary.circle.lon. (optional) boundary_circle_radius = 56 # int | The radius of the circle (in kilometers) to limit the search to.
+NOTE: Requires boundary.circle.lat. (optional) boundary_circle_radius = 56 # int | The radius of the circle (in kilometers) to limit the search to.
 NOTE: Requires the other boundary.circle parameters to take effect.
 Defaults to 50km if unspecified. (optional) size = 56 # int | The maximum number of items to return from a query. (optional) lang = 'lang_example' # str | A BCP47 language tag which specifies a preference for localization of results.
 There is no default value, so place names will be returned as-is, which is usually in the local language.
 NOTE: The Accept-Language header is also respected, and many user agents will set it automatically. (optional)